agentmorris/MegaDetector/megadetector.md

 `pip install --upgrade megadetector`

 Your environment is set up now!
-In the future, when you open your Miniforge prompt, you only need to run `mamba activate megadetector`.
+In the future, when you open your Miniforge prompt, you only need to run `mamba activate megadetector` to use tools from the MegaDetector Python package.

 ### Hooray, we get to run MegaDetector!